glennj/exercism.io/_mentor_notes/bash.md

 <!-- -->

-Generally, you should encapsulate the main body of your script in a `main` function, like you may remember from the Hello World exercise.
+Generally, you should encapsulate the main body of your script in a `main` function.
 It encapsulates a chunk of logic in one function to encourage re-use.

 It is good practice, and becomes more and more important as your programs get bigger.